med1ed/w1tch.docs/lua/docs/namespaces/native.md

 * `return`: the result of the native function call as a object.

 Invokes a native game function with specified arguments and a return type.\
-This function is a central hub for calling native game functions from Lua.
-It accepts an enumerated type for the expected return type, the native function's hash, a variadic list of arguments wrapped by arg or ref functions, and the current Lua state.
+This function is the central hub for calling your own game functions from Lua.
+It takes an enumerated type for the expected return type, an id that points to the hash of its own function, a variable list of arguments wrapped by the arg or ref functions, and the current state of Lua.

 Wrapper example for `NETWORK.NETWORK_HANDLE_FROM_PLAYER`, where `gamerHandleSize` is used both as the array size for `gamerHandle` and as the last argument of the native function, because this native function expects the array size as the last parameter.
 ```lua